 Mycobacterium marinum is a non-tuberculous mycobacterium first isolated from tubercles obtained at necropsy of dead saltwater fish in an aquarium in Philadelphia in 1926.
 It causes a tuberculosis-like illness in fish.
 In humans, when injured skin is exposed to an aqueous environment contaminated with M. marinum, infection occurs.
 This infection presents as a nodular granulomatous disease, which can spread along lymphatics similar to a sporothrix infection.
 M. marinum is found in plants, soil, and fish.
-The infections are usually limited to skin and soft tissues and occur in immunocompetent patients.
-Disseminated M. marinum infection in HIV/AIDS patients have infrequently been reported.
+The infections are usually limited to the skin and soft tissues and occur in immunocompetent patients.
+Disseminated M. marinum infection in patients with HIV/AIDS have infrequently been reported.

 M. marinum is a non-motile, non-spore forming, gram-positive, acid-fast bacillus.
-M. marinum is slow growing mycobacteria, belonging to group 1 of the Runyon classification.
+M. marinum is slow-growing mycobacteria, belonging to group 1 of the Runyon classification.
 It is a photochromogen and produces a yellow pigment when exposed to light.
 M. marinum grows best on Lowenstein-Jensen medium at 32 degrees Centigrade (C).
 Unlike Mycobacterium tuberculosis (MTB), the growth of M. marinum is inhibited at 37 degrees C. Phylogenetically, M. marinum is very closely related to M. ulcerans, and both are closely related to M. tuberculosis based on their 99.3%, 16SrRNA sequence homology.
 In fact, M. marinum causes tuberculosis-like disease in fish and frogs.
 Like MTB, M. marinum can survive inside host cells and is proposed as a model to study MTB.
 Like in MTB infection, M. marinum may cause a positive tuberculin test.
 M marinum has one rRNA operon per genome, which dictates the pace of mRNA-protein synthesis.
 Genomic analysis suggests that the rRNA operon is similar in both MTB and M. marinum.
 Unlike MTB, M. marinum is a rapid grower, so the reason for this difference is unknown.
-At the infection site, M. marinum has a generation time of 24 hours, similar to MTB, but in the laboratory, at 32 degrees C the generation time is 4 hours.
+At the infection site, M. marinum has a generation time of 24 hours, similar to MTB, but in the laboratory, at 32 degrees C, the generation time is 4 hours.
 MTB generation time in the lab is 24 hours when grown at 37 degrees C. There is no one good antibiotic regimen for M. marinum.

 Patient evaluation should identify the likely exposure of the injured skin to aqueous material contaminated with M. marinum.
 Skin injury may be in the form of minor abrasions, cuts, or major trauma.
 Besides the aqueous environment, M. marinum is also found in plants and soil.
 The most common clinical infections due to M. marinum are skin and soft tissue infections most likely due to its propensity to flourish in the cooler environment.
-A skin infection may present as a solitary, violaceous or red, and plaque or nodule.
+A skin infection may present as a solitary, violaceous or red, plaque or nodule.
 The nodular surface can be crusted or verrucous.
 The nodule may appear inflammatory and may have pus.
-There can be lymphangitic spread in the sporotrichoid presentation.
+There can be lymphangitic spread in a sporotrichoid presentation.
 M. marinum should be in the differential diagnosis of poorly healing nodular lesions not responding to antibiotics in the upper extremities.
 Based upon the exposure to M. marinum, skin lesions can also be present in the lower extremities.
-M. marinum infections in HIV patients have been reported in the pre-anti-retroviral therapy (ART) era but are uncommon in the post-ART era.
-Disseminated infection occurs in non-HIV immunocompromised hosts as well.
+M. marinum infections in patient with HIV have been reported in the pre-anti-retroviral therapy (ART) era but are uncommon in the post-ART era.
+Disseminated infection can occur in non-HIV immunocompromised hosts as well.

 Polymerase chain reaction (PCR) amplification techniques using Mycobacterium genus-specific primers can be used to diagnose M. marinum infection directly in the biopsy sample.
 Ziehl-Neelson stain of biopsy specimens or yellowish discharge is only rarely positive since the number of mycobacteria in clinical specimens is low.

 M. marinum infection can also be an opportunistic infection in patients treated with anti-tumor necrosis factor (TNF)-alpha and other biological drugs.
-Therefore underlying immunosuppressed state must be excluded upon the diagnosis of M. marinum infection.
+Therefore an underlying immunosuppressed state must be excluded upon the diagnosis of M. marinum infection.
 Tuberculin skin test using purified protein derivative is positive in 67%-100% of cases.
 Quantiferon-TB Gold and enzyme-linked immunospot assay may also be positive in M. marinum infections but are unhelpful for diagnosis.
 Positive blood culture findings have also been reported in disseminated infections.
 Recently in vivo imaging to monitor long-term anti-mycobacterial therapy has been proposed and such diagnostic tools are being developed.